iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___6.8.0 (251481)/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="au.gov.nsw.service 2 reviews"/>
 </p>

+> The app has generally been good to use, however it is slow to recognise a fingerprint or pin & it also has an abnormally high battery usage, draining around 17% each day after just a check-in or two.<br> :date: __2021-05-12 13:47:35__

 > Digital driving licence not appearing on Samsung's galaxy s21 ultra ... works fine on my pixel 3a ... plx fiz asap as I will have to carry my card for id<br> :date: __2021-05-07 04:53:37__